 How does Texas probate work?

-After you are deceased, the person that you have previously named as your executor will need to file papers on your behalf at the local probate court.
+After you pass, the person that you named as your executor will need to file papers on your behalf at the local probate court.
 There are a number of legal documents which are needed to be filed with the court.

 At the conclusion of the hearing, the executor will be appointed by the Court.